yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 * *master-addresses*: Comma-separated list of YB-Master hosts and ports.
 Default value is `localhost:7100`.
 * *namespace_name*: The namespace on which the DB stream ID is to be created.
 * `EXPLICIT`: Checkpointing type on the server.
-* `CHANGE`: Record type indicating the server that the stream should send only the new values of the changed columns.
+* `CHANGE`: Record type indicating to the server that the stream should send only the new values of the changed columns.
 * `USE_SNAPSHOT`: Snapshot option indicating intention of client to consume the snapshot.
-If the client is not interested in consuming the snapshot, the `NOEXPORT_SNAPSHOT` option is to be used.
+If you don't want the client to consume the snapshot, use the `NOEXPORT_SNAPSHOT` option.

 For example: